Last Updated on

 Where to Stay

-A great hotel choice for families is the Historic Coronado Motor Hotel.
+- A great hotel choice for families is the Historic Coronado Motor Hotel.
 The newly remodeled rooms provide plenty of rooms for families to relax.
 Free cooked-to-order breakfast from Yuma Landing is included in the stay.
-Kids will also enjoy the towel origami swans that decorate the bed upon arrival.
 The Coronado’s location provides easy access to the riverfront, downtown, and the freeway.

 Staying in Arizona?
 Discover the Top 10 Things To Do in Arizona with your family.